gitlabhq/gitlabhq/doc/user/project/integrations/kubernetes.md

 NOTE: **Note:**
 Introduced in GitLab 8.15.
 You must be the project owner or have `master` permissions to use terminals.
-Support is currently limited to the first container in the first pod of your environment.
+Support is limited to the first container in the first pod of your environment.

 When enabled, the Kubernetes service adds [web terminal](../../../ci/environments.md#web-terminals)